The NY Times college admissions blog is well regarded and had a 2011 Q&A about this topic: http://thechoice.blogs.nytimes.com/2011/11/07/marybeth-one/

 -2 year colleges have more hands-on majors like technology, culinary, automotive

--4 year college with special focus on LD students: Curry, Berkshire, Threshold, Mitchell, College Living Experience, Maplebrook, PACE in Illinois.
+-4 year college with special focus on LD students: Curry, Mitchell, College Living Experience, Maplebrook, PACE in Illinois.
 “Comprehensive Program” with separate admissions process, LD specialists, curriculum tied to student’s documented needs, proactive, fee-based.
 Half of the incoming PAL students participate in the summer learning academy to get ready for college life.

 -4 year college only focused on LD students: Beacon, Dean, Lynn, Landmark.